 12. Chickpeas

-Chickpeas, also known as garbanzo beans, are a notable source of lysine among vegan foods.
-Including chickpeas in your meals provides a substantial amount of this essential amino acid.
-Whether used in salads, curries, or blended into hummus, incorporating chickpeas into a plant-based diet provides a flavorful way to boost lysine intake and promote overall nutritional balance.
+Chickpeas, also known as garbanzo beans, are another lysine-rich food.
+Including chickpeas in your meals adds a good amount of this essential amino acid.
+Add them to salads, curries, or blend them into hummus.

 Chickpeas Lysine Content